-Documentation of common law marriage could be a written agreement or an affidavit signed by both people.
+Documentation of common law marriage in Georgia could be a written agreement or an affidavit signed by both people.
 (You would have had to use this kind of documentation to get on someone’s insurance plan.)

 To prove a common law marriage, the court may require a variety of documentation including but not limited to:

 It is important to prove a common-law marriage when inheriting property, claiming insurance or social security benefits, or getting a divorce.

 Spouses terminating a common law marriage in Georgia must go through the same divorce process as a traditionally married couple.

 However, the partner who is trying to obtain property rights or the right to financial support will need to prove that the marriage was valid.

 This is really important when you are working on a property settlement.
 You need to prove that you have rights to the property, especially if it’s only in your spouse’s name.